myrthe-vt/be-more-android/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## ⚖️ Legal Disclaimer
-**"BMO"** and **"Adventure Time"** are trademarks of **Cartoon Network** (Warner Bros.
-Discovery).

-This project is a **fan creation** built for educational and hobbyist purposes only.
-It is **not** affiliated with, endorsed by, or connected to Cartoon Network or the official Adventure Time brand in any way.
-The software provided here is a generic agent framework; users are responsible for the assets they load into it.
+Disclaimer: Fan Project
+This repository and the associated voice model are a non-commercial, open-source fan project.
+"BMO" and Adventure Time are registered trademarks and copyrights of Cartoon Network and Warner Bros.
+Discovery.
+This project is not affiliated with, endorsed by, or sponsored by Cartoon Network or its parent companies.

+Voice Model Attribution
+The text-to-speech capabilities of this project are powered by Piper.
+The custom voice model was fine-tuned locally using Piper's base "Amy" model (en_US-amy-medium).
+The original Piper engine and base models are developed by the Rhasspy project and distributed under the MIT License.